Hi, I'm Lucas!

 Science communication is a skill.
 Nobody is born knowing how to explain neutron scattering at a dinner table.
 It's something you practise, refine, and get better at.
 Which means anyone can do it — including you.

 The world needs scientists who are heard.
 Not just scientists who publish.
 Scientists who show up, speak clearly, and make the case for why what they're doing matters.
-Now more than ever.
+In times of fake news and AI slop, we need that more than ever.

 If that resonates — let's talk.